 We got two or three of them from the EIB store.

-Uh these guys have clearly shown over the years they can be bought.
+These guys have clearly shown over the years they can be bought.

-Oh, it's just a question of the price.
+It's just a question of the price.

 That's not a bad idea.

-As you know, uh recent nominee for the Nobel Peace Prize, recent award winner, the William F. Buckley Award for Media Excellence, awarded last night at the Media Research Center, 20th Annual Gala in Washington.
+As you know, recent nominee for the Nobel Peace Prize, recent award winner, the William F. Buckley Award for Media Excellence, awarded last night at the Media Research Center, 20th Annual Gala in Washington.

-We go to Teaneck, New Jersey.
+We go to T-Neck, New Jersey.

 This is Adam.